 Detoxification can be longer in regular users and heavy users since their body stores bigger amounts of THC, compared to occasional users.

-The first thing you need to do before your mandatory drug test is to stop consuming cannabis altogether, so you’re more likely to pass.
-Next, you should drink plenty of water in order to flush the weed out faster, but don’t overdo it, because you risk the sample looking too diluted and suspicious to the people testing you.
-To avoid this, some people take a B12 or B2 supplement that can darken the urine and mask their dilution attempt.
+The first thing you need to do to detox from THC is to stop consuming cannabis altogether.
+Next, you should drink plenty of water in order to flush the weed out faster, but don’t overdo it if you’re going to take a drug test, because you risk the sample looking too diluted.
+To avoid this, some people take a B12 or B2 supplement that can darken the urine.

 Detox Products and Home Test Kits

-If you’re thinking about taking different measures apart from drinking water and exercising, you must have heard about THC detox kits.
+If you’re thinking about other measures apart from drinking water and exercising, you must have heard about THC detox kits.
 Some of them include fruit pectin which supposedly stops THC metabolites from passing in the urine and forces them out via the feces.

 Other ingredients that act as diuretics and speed up the metabolism include red clover and yellow dock root.

 Detox drinks, on the other hand, work by expelling or masking the presence of THC and metabolites like THC-COOH from the urine, and are used by a lot of people who are trying to pass a cannabis drug test.

 Apart from the metabolites, drug tests look at the amount of creatinine in the urine, so you might want to take it as a supplement if you’re planning on taking cleanses, teas, or niacin that lower THC through their diuretic properties.